the-vampiire/apollo-error-converter/README.md

 };
 ```

+If you the Errors thrown in your application are controlled you can throw an object with a `name` property and map its behavior in the ErrorMap.

 You can choose to create multiple ErrorMaps specific to each of your underlying data sources or create a single ErrorMap for your entire API service.
 The choices are available to support any level of complexity or service structure that works for your team.
 In the future I hope people share their [MapItems](#MapItem) and ErrorMaps to make this process even easier.

 # MapItem
 The MapItem represents a single configuration for mapping an Error.
-A MapItem can be fully customized to handle individual Errors.
-MapItems can also be reused by assigning them to multiple different Errors in the [ErrorMap](#ErrorMap).
+A MapItem is a customizable rule for how the Error it is mapped to should be handled.
+MapItems can be reused by assigning them to multiple Errors in the [ErrorMap](#ErrorMap).

-MapItems can be created or extended from a base MapItem using the two additional package exports [buildMapItemValue](#buildMapItemValue) and [mapItemBases](#mapItemBases).
+MapItems can be created using object literals or extended from a base MapItem using the two additional package exports [extendMapItem](#extendMapItem) and [mapItemBases](#mapItemBases).

-A MapItem configuration is made up of 4 options.
-Once the MapItem has been created you simply add it to the ErrorMap.
+A MapItem configuration is made up of 5 options that customize how the Error should be handled.
 Over time, through the use of unmapped Error logs, your team can design new MapItems to handle recurring Errors.

 ```js
 const mapItem = {